The Charlie Kirk comment that got Jimmy Kimmel’s late night show axed

 He said that when he heard the news, he “was in the midst of building a great – for 150 years they’ve wanted a ballroom at the White House, right?
 They don’t have a ballroom; they have to use tents on the lawn for President Xi when he comes over.
 If it rains, it’s a wipeout.”

-At the time of Kirk’s death, while hosting an event at a Utah college on 10 September, Kimmel wrote on X/Twitter: “Instead of the angry finger-pointing, can we just for one day agree that it is horrible and monstrous to shoot another human?
+At the time of Kirk’s death, while hosting an event at a Utah college on 10 September, Kimmel wrote on X, formerly known as Twitter: “Instead of the angry finger-pointing, can we just for one day agree that it is horrible and monstrous to shoot another human?

 “On behalf of my family, we send love to the Kirks and to all the children, parents and innocents who fall victim to senseless gun violence.”